 - Janelle Fawkes, Elena Jeffreys and Zahra Stardust (2012) ‘Mandatory Testing for HIV and Sexually Transmissible Infections among Sex Workers in Australia: A Barrier to HIV and STI Prevention’, World Journal of AIDS, Vol.2 No.3.

-- Zahra Stardust (2017), 'Safe for Work: Feminist Porn, Corporate Regulation and Community Standards' in Catherine Dale and Rosemary Overell (Eds), Orienting Feminisms: Activism, Media and Cultural Representations, Palgrave, forthcoming.
+- Zahra Stardust (2018), 'Safe for Work: Feminist Porn, Corporate Regulation and Community Standards' in Catherine Dale and Rosemary Overell (Eds), Orienting Feminisms: Activism, Media and Cultural Representations, Palgrave.

 - Zahra Stardust (2016), 'Pornography as Protest: DIY Porn and Direct Action' in Madison Young's DIY Porn Handbook: Documenting Our Own Sexual Revolutions, Greenery Press.